MChorfa/TraceGuard/README.md

    npm start
    ```

+## Provenance Management

+TraceGuard now supports SLSA (Supply-chain Levels for Software Artifacts) provenance management.
+You can create, verify, and manage provenance records using the API, CLI, or Web UI.

+For more information on how to use the provenance features, please refer to the API documentation and the CLI usage guide.

 ## Usage

 Visit `http://localhost:3000` in your web browser to access the TraceGuard web interface.
 You can now upload SBOMs, view provenance information, and generate compliance reports.